MicrosoftDocs/m365copilot-docs/docs/faq.md

 #### What is the difference between declarative copilots and custom engine copilots?

-**Declarative copilots**: also commonly known as Copilot extensions in the end-user Copilot experience, are essentially a collection of Custom Knowledge (via instructions and grounding data), and Custom Skills (including Actions, Triggers and Workflows) on top of Microsoft 365 Copilot orchestrator and foundation models powering an *immersive* conversational experience.
-These copilots can be integrated within Microsoft 365 and can utilize Copilot connectors to light up advanced functionality.
-Declarative copilots can be packaged along with other features such as an API plugin and various Teams and Microsoft 365 app features.
+**Declarative copilots**: also known as Copilot extensions in the end-user Copilot experience, are tools that enhance the Microsoft 365 Copilot experience.
+They combine custom knowledge and skills (like actions, triggers, and workflows) to create a rich conversational experience.
+These copilots can be integrated into Microsoft 365 and use connectors for advanced features.
+They can also include other features like API plugins and app functionalities for Teams and Microsoft 365.

 **Custom engine copilots**: are developed using custom foundation models and orchestrators and can be tailored to specific enterprise needs.
 These include copilots built with Copilot Studio, Teams AI library, Azure AI, etc. Custom engine copilots currently work as standalone, Teams apps and, in the future, as *immersive* Copilot extension experiences.